-Thick fluffy dadar telur Padang with grated coconut and other vegetables is one popular Indonesian egg dishes originated in Padang, West Sumatra
+Thick fluffy dadar telur Padang with grated coconut (or not) and other vegetables is one popular Indonesian egg dishes originated in Padang, West Sumatra.

 You know they say that you can’t visit Indonesia without trying Nasi Padang (jot it down now please if you haven’t already!).
 What the heck is nasi Padang.
 Nasi is rice.
 Padang is one of the cities in West Sumatra and Nasi Padang is one of the popular food there.
 It is basically a plate of rice served with many side dishes and entrees.
 Almost just like how Nasi Lemak and Nasi Sayur are served if I may put it that way.

 But..what I find intriguing about Nasi Padang is, especially if you go and dine there at the shop, they will bring out pretty much ALL the dishes they have dished out in individual plates of course, from entrees to side dishes (probably about 10-15 dishes), to your table without you having to order anything.
 You pretty much ONLY EAT WHAT YOU WANT! and ideally, DO NOT touch the ones that you do not intend to eat.
 I know some of you may start making faces now!
 They will take back the ones you don’t eat and of course, they assume that you do not touch them or “temper” with them in any way because those will be served to the next customers again!

 Major food hygiene violation you would say?
 Yes if you are here in the U.S. or majority of other developed countries.
 But such thing does not exist in Indonesia.
 You get the picture?
 Okay, my point is not to disgust you, but that’s how Nasi Padang is served if you dine in.
 My father-in-law told me he would never dine in because he didn’t like the idea of how the system worked LOL!
 What if someone has touched the fried chicken and changes his mind and put it back? 🙂